-I am currently pursuing a PhD in linguistics at Stony Brook Unviersity, where I research syntactic theory, emojis, and colloquial and minoritized language varieties.
-My academic advisor is John Frederick Bailyn.
+I recently received my PhD in linguistics at Stony Brook University, where I studied syntactic theory and variation, Romance syntax, the linguistics of emojis, and colloquial and minoritized language varieties.
+I was advised by John Frederick Bailyn.

-I am about to defend my doctoral dissertation, Projecting (your) voice: A theory of inversion and defective circumvention, in which I investigate colloquial agreement alternations in English inversion constructions and what these tell us about the syntax of A-movement, agreement, argument structure, and voice phenomena.
+In my doctoral dissertation, Projecting (your) voice: A theory of inversion and defective circumvention, I investigate colloquial agreement alternations in (mostly) English and Spanish inversion constructions and what these tell us about the syntax of A-movement, agreement, argument structure, and voice phenomena.
+I am currently expanding this framework to include case studies of several clause types in Spanish, as well as comparative work on English and Setswana.

 Before that, I completed a BA at New York University, where I double majored in linguistics and sociology, with a minor in Spanish.